 I recently had an appointment with a couple of prospects that had attended one of my workshops.
-They are retiring, and had been searching for financial advisors to assist with their retirement income plan.
+They are retiring, and had been searching for financial professionals to assist with their retirement income plan.
 They eventually narrowed their choice down to two.
 They were considering my firm and an unnamed competitor.

 Unfortunately, they had decided to go with the other firm.
 However, I already knew that before scheduling this visit.
 Nope, this visit was not a lame last ditch attempt to get them to change their mind.
 It was a prospect exit interview.
 It was a learning opportunity for my team.
 It was an opportunity to learn from the prospects' experiences, and it was worth tens of thousands of dollars in tuition in my opinion.

 Certainly I'm disappointed that they chose to go another direction.
 The reality is not everyone we think is a fit for our firm will choose us.
 Many will, but some won’t and those are the facts.
 However, we can learn a valuable lesson from the ones who won’t move forward if they are willing to share.
 In order to become better, we must seize the opportunity to request an exit interview.
 Whether conducted in person or over the phone, an exit interview is worth asking for from prospects whose opinion you value.

 These wonderful folks accepted our offer to close things out and to explain why they decided the other firm was a better fit.
 They graciously gave me the chance to ask questions so that I could learn from their experience with my firm and discover how we stack up against competitors.